Black-box Prompt Tuning with Subspace Learning

-\paragraph{Baselines.} We compare our BSL with both white-box prompt tuning and black-box prompt tuning methods: \begin{itemize} \item Prefix-Tuning~\cite{li2021prefixtuning}: a representative prompt-based tuning method, which uses deep continuous prompts for steering LLMs to downstream tasks and use gradient descent for learning prompts. \item BBT~\cite{sun2022blackbox}: A black-box prompt tuning method which optimizes prompts in a low-dimensional subspace.
-The projection matrix of the subspace is sampled from a uniform distribution. \item BBTv2~\cite{sun2022bbtv2}: A black-box prompt tuning method which uses deep continuous prompts.
-The sub-prompt for each layer is optimized independently in different subspace.
-The projection matrices of subspaces are sampled from a normal distribution. \end{itemize}
+We compare our BSL approach with both derivative-based tuning methods and black-box prompt tuning methods: \begin{itemize} \item PLM: The pre-trained language model is directly used to infer on the downstream tasks without using any fine-tuning or prompt-based tuning methods. \item Fine-Tuning: A method that fine-tunes all the parameters of the LLM on the downstream tasks using gradient descent. \item Prefix-Tuning~\cite{li2021prefixtuning}: A prompt-based tuning method that utilizes deep continuous prompts to guide LLMs towards downstream tasks.
+The prompts are also learned through gradient descent. \item BBT~\cite{sun2022blackbox}: A black-box prompt tuning method that optimizes prompts within a low-dimensional subspace, with the projection matrix of the subspace sampled from a uniform distribution. \item BBTv2~\cite{sun2022bbtv2}: A black-box prompt tuning method that uses deep continuous prompts, optimizing the sub-prompt of each layer independently within different subspaces.
+The projection matrices for these subspaces are sampled from a normal distribution. \end{itemize}

-For fair comparison, we re-implement the baseline methods and \emph{pretrain} the initial prompt $\bm{p}_0$ on the same source tasks as in BSL before the (white-box or black-box) optimization process on the target tasks.
-For further details, please refer to Appendix~\ref{sec:details_baselines}.
+For fair comparisons, we re-implement the baseline methods.
+For all the prompt-based baseline methods, we \emph{pre-train an initial prompt on the same source tasks as used in BSL}.
+Subsequently, we conduct the optimization process (either derivative-based optimization or derivative-free optimization) on the training set of the target tasks.
+In our re-implementation, we utilize deep continuous prompts for both BBT and BBTv2.
+We employ two distinct pre-training strategies for the prompt-based baseline methods: (1) pre-training the prompt on a mixed dataset that encompasses the datasets of all source tasks and (2) pre-training separate source prompts individually on each source task, then selecting the best source prompt based on the ``inference performance'' criteria proposed in Section~\ref{sec:subspae_inference}.
+We denote these pre-training strategies as ``mixed'' and ``multi'', respectively.
+For the baseline method Fine-Tuning, we also utilize the ``mixed'' and ``multi'' pre-training strategies.
+However, we adjust the parameters of the entire model in the case of Fine-Tuning.